karimistella/South-African-Language-Identification/README.md

 # South-African-Language-Identification
 Language Identification using NLP
 This is a notebook on Language Identification.
-The text prepocessing, model training and application if trained model on test set can all be found in the jupyter notebook Language_Identification_stella hack14 is a csv file containing the predictions on the test set with no labels. train_set is the data used for training test_set is the testing data with no labels used for testing the model.
+The text prepocessing, model training and application of trained model on test set can all be found in the jupyter notebook Language_Identification_stella hack14 is a csv file containing the predictions on the test set with no labels. train_set is the data used for training test_set is the testing data with no labels used for testing the model.